-In light of Thai Pongal this Friday I am sharing my sweet pongal recipe.
+In light of Thai Pongal this Friday I am sharing my sweet pongal or sakkarai pongal recipe.
 I actually jotted down the recipe as I prepared a small batch over the weekend.
 As I have mentioned before the way I learned to cooked Sri-Lankan cuisine was by trial and error — throwing things into a pot while using my hands as measuring tools.
 When I first moved out of my parents home and asked my mom for her pongal recipe, she didn’t have a written recipe to give me.
 Instead I had my mom on the phone instructing me through my first attempt at pongal.
 This will be my sixth year celebrating Thai Pongal out of my mom’s home and in between Thai Pongal, Tamil New Year, and Navaratri, I have gotten enough practice to make decent sweet pongal.

-While making pongal on Thai pongal there are a few customs to keep in mind.
+While making pongal on Thai pongal there are a few rituals to keep in mind.
 First off the home, especially the entry-way and kitchen must be thoroughly cleaned.
 Secondly you should not start making pongal by placing an empty pot on the stove.
 Instead the silver pot must be filled to the top with water and a tiny bit of milk.
-Once the water starts to boil (some even let it spill over), the rice and moong dal can be added and some of the water can be removed.
+Once the water starts to boil and even spill over, the rice and moong dal can be added and some of the water can be removed.
 It is customary to grab a handful of the rice and moong dal mixture and go around the rim of the pot three times before throwing it in.
 The pongal or its ingredients must not be eaten before the pongal is offered to the Sun.
 Once the pongal is done, it is placed in a silver dish or banana leaf on a window (or a table near the window) in the direction of the rising sun.
 A few moments are then taken to say thanks and then the pongal is served to all family members.
 Some even leave pongal out for the birds.

 Below is a very simple recipe for sweet pongal.
 The most important thing to remember about making pongal is to cook it on low-medium heat to prevent it from burning.